Why a story plan is important

 What happens next?

-With any story like this it’s worth having a follow up date.
-It might be that you simply jot down a day in, say, three or six months time, when you will revisit the story to see how the women are progressing.
+With any story like this it’s worth having a follow-up date.
+It might be that you simply jot down a day in, say, three or six months time when you will revisit the story to see how the women are progressing.
 This will provide you with a valuable follow-up piece.
-This is known as forward planning.

-When you come to follow up the story you will have the archive from the original story, the hopes and expectations of the women producing the jam, and any promises made by the MP.
+When you come to revisit the story you will have the archive from the original story, the hopes and expectations of the women producing the jam, and any promises made by the MP.

 In three to six months you can measure what has developed against what was expected.